-In our being on mission with God in our sojourn on this earth, there are times when what was once a perfect fit is no longer the perfect fit.
-When something that once functioned so wonderfully loses its prime functionality.
-These are often some of the hardest—and sometimes most confusing—seasons of the journey.
+In our sojourn on this planet, in our being on mission with God, there are times when what was once a perfect fit is no longer the perfect fit.
+Times when something that once functioned so wonderfully loses its prime functionality.
+And, honestly, these are often some of the hardest—and sometimes most confusing—seasons of the journey.
 They really are.

-Simply put: There’s just been too much evolution, too much transformation for business as usual to carry on.
-Though a very hard place to be when this happens, because it can be a time of vulnerability, uncertainty, and fear—even a time when bitterness vies for control—if we’re truly seeking God and listening only for his voice (abiding in his Word and obeying, and lining up our spirit‘s gnawing sense with the undeniable truths of Scripture and the realities of our circumstances), God will bring us to a point where we have the peace to accept that change is necessary. . .and the courage to take the initial steps.
-Then, in time, as we continue to follow his leading, though we might not know what our “next hoodie” will exactly be, he will prove Romans 8:28 to be most true.
+Simply put: There’s just been too much evolution, too much transformation, for business as usual to carry on.
+Though a very hard place to be when this happens, because it can be a time of vulnerability, uncertainty and fear, if we’re truly seeking God and listening only for His voice (abiding in His Word and obeying, and lining up our spirit‘s gnawing sense with the undeniable truths of Scripture and the realities of our circumstances), God will bring us to a point where we have the peace to accept that change is necessary. . .and the courage to take the initial steps in a new direction.
+Then, in time, as we continue to follow His leading, though we might not know what our “next hoodie” will exactly be, He will prove Romans 8:28 to be most true.

 He’s just such a good God like that.

-There’s no denying that it’s challenging—yes, even sometimes painful—to let go of something or someone that was once a beautiful, perfect fit.
+There’s no denying that it’s challenging and often painful to let go of something or someone that was once a beautiful, perfect fit.
 To relinquish something or someone that once represented the best version of ourselves or purpose.
 But if we don’t let go, we leave no room for God to usher in the new.
-We leave no room for him to showcase himself as the Great Provider, Sustainer, and Manager of our lives.
+We leave no room for Him to showcase Himself as the Great Provider, Sustainer, and Manager of our lives.

 In a way that will result in abundant purpose, fulfillment, and joy.

-This is why we have to lay down the “old hoodie,” trusting that the new one that God will so wisely and graciously provide will be just the right one for us.
+This is why we have to lay down the “old hoodie,” trusting that the new one that God will so wisely and graciously provide will be just the right fit for us.